styx-firewall/.github/profile/README.md

 ## Telemetry System *testing* *partially*

 The telemetry system is a generic, subsystem-agnostic pub/sub pipeline that collects, routes, stores, and exports operational data between components and external services.
-While the initial producer is the eBPF subsystem, the pipeline is designed to support other services and modules in the future.
+While the initial producer is the eBPF subsystem, the pipeline is designed to support other services and modules.

+## Other Services

+* DHCP Server
+* NTP Client/Server (Chrony)

 # Architecture